-- 1. The purpose of this land use designation is to provide a wide range of dwelling types and styles at an average overall density of nine units per gross buildable acre in the district. - 2.
-Typical housing types will include single-family dwellings on small lots, attached single-family, duplex dwellings, or multifamily dwellings, and manufactured dwelling parks.
+- 1. The purpose of this land use designation is to provide a wide range of dwelling types and styles at an average overall density of nine units per gross buildable acre, and/or middle housing densities consistent with applicable minimum lot sizes, in the district. - 2.
+Typical housing types will include single-family dwellings on small lots, duplex dwellings, triplex dwellings, quadplex dwellings, townhouse dwellings, cottage cluster projects, multifamily dwellings, and manufactured dwelling parks.
 The district also is intended to allow low intensity institutional uses that operate consistent with peaceful enjoyment of residential neighborhoods.
 The R-2 district is intended to be consistent with the medium density residential (MDR) designation of the comprehensive plan.